riccox/meilisearch-ui/README.md

 If you want to use this app with only one meilisearch instance, you can enable the singleton mode by below steps.

-Clone this repo
+1.Clone this repo

 ```sh
 git clone git@github.com:riccox/meilisearch-ui.git --depth=1
 ```

-Go into root dir of repo
+2.Go into root dir of repo

 ```sh
 cd meilisearch-ui
 ```

-install dependencies
+3.install dependencies

 ```sh
 pnpm install
 ```

-create `.env.local` file at root dir of repo, input following config codes below
+4.create `.env.local` file at root dir of repo, input following config codes below

 ```
 VITE_SINGLETON_MODE=true